 The Carver program now operates in their new building that houses the secondary grades.
 The new building opened just in time for the new school year.
 The new building replaces a cramped and aging set of temporary portables that had housed the school’s upper grades.
 The new building has five classrooms and additional office and meeting spaces, such as a computer lab with 24 desktop computer stations and a full science classroom and lab.
 It also includes space for an art classroom, which used to be taught via a cart, and new special education offices.

-Here are a few photos taken today of a few of our after school students engaged in STEAM learning, in particular the arts and robotics.
+Here are a few photos taken of our after school students engaged in STEAM learning, in particular the arts and robotics.
 The STEM to STEAM movement has been taking root over the past several years and is surging forward as a positive mode of action to truly meet the needs of a 21st century economy.
 STEM alone misses several key components that many employers, educators, and parents have voiced as critical for our children to thrive in the present and rapidly approaching future.